-I am providing technical direction to our Programming Effectively Against Conflict and Extremism (PEACE) work, developing trainings on conflict-related issues for Creative and implementing partners and working to ensure Creative’s efforts are considering conflict dynamics and incorporating prevention and mitigation strategies whenever appropriate.
+I am providing technical direction to our efforts in Preventing and Countering Violent Extremism by supporting existing projects with technical assistance, leading proposal development efforts and providing thought leadership.
+In addition to my support in the field of CVE, I also lead our peacebuilding work and am often involved in developing trainings on conflict-related issues for Creative and implementing partners and working to ensure Creative’s efforts are considering conflict dynamics and incorporating prevention and mitigation strategies whenever appropriate.

 Please tell us about your area(s) of expertise.

-For the past 20 years I have worked with different aspects of conflict prevention, management, and mitigation.
-This has ranged from initial efforts in peer mediation and participatory development, to more recent efforts in resource-based conflict transformation, community reconciliation and support to peace processes.
-I’m more experienced in sub-Saharan Africa, but have also spent considerable time working in other regions of the world.
+For more than 20 years, I have worked with different aspects of conflict prevention, management and mitigation.
+This has ranged from initial efforts in peer mediation and participatory development to more recent efforts in CVE, resource-based conflict transformation, community reconciliation and support to peace processes.
+I’m more of an expert in Africa, but I have spent considerable time working in other regions of the world.

 Do you have an accomplishment or programmatic result or activity that you are particularly proud of?